eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - First of all, _welcome!_ It's a brave new world out there - where statistics is cool, Bayesian and (if you're lucky) even easy.
 Dive in!

-### Bayesian Modeling
+### Bayesian modelling

-- For an introduction to general Bayesian methods and modeling, I really liked [Cam Davidson Pilon's _Bayesian Methods for Hackers_](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/): it really made the whole "thinking like a Bayesian" thing click for me.
+- For an introduction to general Bayesian methods and modelling, I really liked [Cam Davidson Pilon's _Bayesian Methods for Hackers_](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/): it really made the whole "thinking like a Bayesian" thing click for me.